 The Celebration of Semana Santa in 2022 starts on the 10th of April and ends on the 16th of April

 Where to stay in Malaga

 A word of advice is to book flights and accommodation early ahead.
-We stayed in a one bedroom apartment Livin4Malaga in Old Town Malaga, in 5-10 minutes walking distance to the Cathedral, shopping street, and restaurants.
-The apartment had a small balcony, bathroom with a shower, spacious bedroom with a king-size bed, and a foldout couch in the living room.
-In the living room, it was a kitchenette corner with fridge, cupboards, sink, and a dining table for four.
+We stayed in a one-bedroom apartment Livin4Malaga in Old Town Malaga, within 5-10 minutes walking distance to the Cathedral, shopping street, and restaurants.
+The apartment had a small balcony, a bathroom with a shower, a spacious bedroom with a king-size bed, and a foldout couch in the living room.
+In the living room, it was a kitchenette corner with a fridge, cupboards, sink, and a dining table for four.
 The apartment was located on the third floor.
 There is an elevator in the building.
-On the rooftop terrace, there was a daybed, few sunbeds, sun umbrellas and a few high tables with high chairs.
+On the rooftop terrace, there was a daybed, few sunbeds, sun umbrellas, and a few high tables with high chairs.
 Bring your drinks and snacks and chill in the sun.
 Remember sunscreen!

 Bring earplugs and enjoy your stay in Malaga.

 Suggestion: If you want to get away from the crowds and the noise of the processions read my post on other things you can explore in Malaga

 Click on the pin to save it for later on Pinterest

 Just amazing.
 We visited Malaga last September, it was stunning, but we didn’t have enough time, I’d love to go back.